-COMMERCIALIZATION ASSISTANCE (SECTION F, FIELD 3, CONSULTANT SERVICES) [OPTIONAL]
+TECHNICAL AND BUSINESS ASSISTANCE (FORMERLY COMMERCIALIZATION ASSISTANCE) (SECTION F, FIELD 3, CONSULTANT SERVICES) [OPTIONAL]

 In accordance with Sec.
 854 of the John S. McCain National Defense Authorization Act for 2019, Pub.
-L. 115-232, DOE is able to fund discretionary commercialization assistance to all DOE SBIR and STTR Phase II awardees.
-Recipients have two options for receiving commercialization assistance: (1) utilize services provided by a DOE vendor or (2) identify their own commercialization assistance provider(s).
+L. 115-232, DOE is able to fund discretionary TABA assistance to all DOE SBIR and STTR Phase II awardees.
+Recipients must identify their own TABA providers in their application in order to receive TABA.